 Exhibit 1 identifies the recommended analysis for each documentation type.
 There may be instances when deviating from these recommendations is warranted.
-Such circumstances should be discussed with WSDOT headquarters air quality staff.
+Such circumstances should be discussed with WSDOT headquarters air quality and climate staff.

-Because of the overlap in triggers, tools, and inputs, GHG analysis should completed at the same time as air quality and energy analyses.
-However, WSDOT believes GHG emissions are an issue of global concern and, therefore, should be described as cumulative effects in NEPA and SEPA documentation.
+Because of the overlap in triggers, tools, and inputs, GHG analysis should be completed at the same time as air quality and energy analyses.
+It is appropriate to include the results of the GHG analysis in the direct effects section in conjunction with air quality and energy results.